top of page

 How Much Should a Basset Hound Eat?

 An adult Basset Hound usually needs about 1.5–2.5 cups of quality dry kibble per day, split into two meals.
+However, several factors can affect your dog’s dietary requirements, including:

 • Age